 Mother’s Day brunch also vies for best of the worst.
-It’s a combination of the B team (or even C team) manning the floor of the restaurant with a kitchen staff that is most assuredly hung over, and big, often dysfunctional family parties taking “Mom” out on her special day with the expectation that she actually wants to go out and doesn’t mind everyone making a fuss over her.
+It’s a combination of the B team (or even C team) manning the floor of the restaurant with a kitchen staff that is most assuredly hung over.
+Add to that legions of large, often dysfunctional family parties taking “Mom” out on her special day with the expectation that she actually wants to go out and doesn’t mind everyone making a fuss over her.
 Odds are she just wants a spa day or at least to be left completely alone in blissful silence with someone bringing her coffee or a glass of wine from time to time.
 After all, adulthood is all about balancing stimulants and depressants.

 Some think that St. Patrick’s Day should be at the top of the list.
 This simply because on that day everyone hallucinates being Irish not to mention the apparent license to start drinking early and often with the focus on beverages that have somehow been made green.
 Arrrrr.
 Sorry, that’s talk like a pirate day, which is September 19th for those keeping score.

 Back to Valentine’s Day.
 It’s easy to see why many consider it to be at the very pinnacle of the year’s worst restaurant nights.
 I should know as I’ve worked enough Valentine’s nights to witness firsthand the spectacle of every possible romantic failure.
-Imagine, if you will, an entire dining room populated with deuces--couples--most of which have not gone out previously, much less know each other at all.
+Imagine, if you will, an entire dining room filled with deuces--couples--practically of whom have not gone out previously, much less know each other at all.
 Most conversations end up sounding like the scattering of small pebbles on a corrugated tin roof.
-Then there’s the eons of convulsive silence while both parties study their nails, the surface of the table, or the décor of the restaurant however hideous, only to be saved by the occasional text or call.
+There’s the eons of convulsive silence while both parties study their nails, the surface of the table, or the décor of the restaurant however hideous, only to be saved by the occasional text or call.
 In this case, thank god for smart phones.

 Try it: after prolonged staring at the most appalling unibrow you’ve ever seen.